“So, what made you decide to become a lit professor?” asked Liza.

 “I don’t suppose you’d let me read it sometime?”
 As soon as the words were out, she wanted to take them back.
 She was afraid they sounded presumptuous or pushy.
 They were really only acquaintances who had shared a few hours, a can of energy drink, and a kiss.
 Here she was, asking to read his failed novel.
-When she could make herself look at him again, he was studying her.
+She forced herself to look at him.
+He was staring at her.
 She couldn’t read his expression.
-Had she made him sad by digging up bad memories?

 “Someday I’ll let you read it,” he said.
 Someday was good.
-Someday meant that he was also hoping there would be more days.
+Someday meant that he too was hoping that there would be more days.

 “Do you still write?” she asked.

 “Nah, I still make up stories in my head, but nothing comes out when I sit down to write.”
-Now he looked sad.
-Good job, dumb-ass.
 Liza didn’t know what to say.
-She thought it would be insensitive to change the topic and mean to keep grilling him about it.
+She thought that it would be insensitive to change the topic and mean to keep grilling him.
 Clearly, this was a regret.
 His hand was sitting on the table next to his mug.
 It was the one with the bent finger.
 She reached over and rested her hand on top of his.